 The event was an opportunity not just to call out the problem, but also to celebrate the progress so far.
 While there is still no cure for HIV, we have the knowledge and tools today that could lead to the eradication of the disease.
 Antiretrovirals (ARVs), the medications used to treat HIV, work to reduce the viral load of an individual with HIV to levels undetectable by standard lab tests.
-Studies show that with a low viral load, the chance of passing the virus to others through sex is extremely low, and may in fact be zero.1
+A low viral load greatly improves health and prevents the spread of the virus to others.

 Calling on others to join the movement, Smollett gives Greater Than AIDS a shout out, “I am Jussie Smollett and I am greater than AIDS and so are you!”